 In that day you will say: “I will praise you, O Lord.
 Although you were angry with me, your anger has turned away and you have comforted me.”
 (Isaiah 12:1)

 Once you decide that you really want to live by the Life of Jesus, you may experience trouble.
 Notice this in the following passage:

 Come, let us return to the Lord.
 He has torn us to pieces but he will heal us; he has injured us but he will bind up our wounds.
 (Hosea 6:1)

 And you have forgotten that word of encouragement that addresses you as sons: “My son, do not make light of the Lord’s discipline, and do not lose heart when he rebukes you, because the Lord disciplines those he loves, and he punishes everyone he accepts as a son.”
 (Hebrews 12:5,6)

-Every son God receives He punishes.
+Every son God receives, He punishes.
 He is angry with us because of our worldliness, lusts, and self-will.
 There is no exception.
-If we are to enter the rest of God we have to respond faithfully to God even though we are being “torn to pieces.”
+If we are to enter the rest of God, we must respond faithfully to God even though we are being “torn to pieces.”
 This is God’s way, and we cannot avoid it.

 But then He comforts us, and we now are ready to praise Him.
 We have come to know Him in a deeper way.
 Our mind is turned away from how wonderful we are and we perceive how wonderful God is.